Flora: Etymology

 The distinction between vegetation (the general appearance of a community) and flora (the taxonomic composition of a community) was first made by Jules Thurmann (1849).
-Prior to this, the two terms were used indiscriminately.
+Prior to this, the two terms were used interchangeably.

 Classifications

 Plants are grouped into floras based on region (floristic regions), period, special environment, or climate.
 Regions can be distinct habitats like mountain vs. flatland.
 Floras can mean plant life of a historic era as in fossil flora.
 Lastly, floras may be subdivided by special environments: